Rom1009/ResearchTopic/README.md

 UncertainDatabase database = new UncertainDatabase("data/connect_0.78_0.65.txt", 0.78, Math.sqrt(0.65));

 I also have define batch to change how many batch you want to run.
-Finally, you javac Test.java to tun.
+Finally, you write javac Test.java to tun.